-Summary: My PhD research examines the representation of empathy and touch in contemporary world literature.
+Summary: My research examines the representation of empathy and touch in contemporary world literature.

 Teaching Commitments: Representing the Holocaust: Transgression and Taboo

-My PhD research explores the representation of empathy and touch in contemporary world literature.
+My PhD research explores the representation of empathy and touch in contemporary world literature, with a focus on authors including Katja Petrowskaja and Han Kang.
 I am interested in how different histories and memories of suffering are articulated and related to each other in recent texts, and the ethical implications of different forms and genres of representation.

 Focusing on issues of gender and touch, and bringing insights from affect theory and recent discussions of cosmopolitanism into dialogue, my project explores how recent authors engage, problematise and extend recent critical and literary theorisations of empathy through their experimental poetics.
 In particular, I am interested in exploring what a feminist poetics of relation might mean in, and for, the contemporary moment, focusing on how narrative engagements with contingency may open space for new modes of relatedness.

 Conference Papers and Publications:

 The Poetics of Potentiality as Feminist Resistance, Sibéal Annual Conference: The Art of Resistance: Interdependencies and Co-Becoming, November 2017